-Lahugala National Park is Sri Lanka’s smallest, but also one of it’s most valuable conservation areas for elephants and endemic birds.
+Lahugala National Park is one of the smallest in Sri Lanka and one of its most valuable conservation areas for elephants and endemic birds.

-The park was declared as a sanctuary in 1966 and upgraded to a national park on the 31st October 1980.
-The park was closed to visitors during the civil war due to security issues but it is now re-opened to tourism.
+The park was declared as a sanctuary in 1966 and upgraded to national park status in October 1980.
+It was closed to visitors during the civil war due to security issues, but it is now re-opened to tourism.

-Nearby to Lahugala, is the historic sight of Magulmahavihara, built for the King Kavantissa’s marriage to Viharamaha Devi.
-A visit to this monument is possible to combine with a trip to Lahugala National Park.
+Nearby to Lahugala is the historic sight of Magulmahavihara, built for the King Kavantissa’s marriage to Viharamaha Devi.
+It's comfortably possible to combine a visit to this monument with a trip to Lahugala National Park.

-As the park lies in the dry zone, the vegetation surrounding the tanks is dry mixed evergreen forest with scrubs.
-Beru (Sacciopelsis interrupta), a tall reedy grass, covers the tanks.
-The park is traditionally used as a feeding ground by elephants (Elephas maximus), with herds of up to 150 known to be observed between June and August.
-Other mammals include endemic toque macaques (Macaca sinica), grey langur (Semnopothicus entellus), sloth bear (Melursus ursinus), golden jackal (Canis aureus), Indian muntjac (Muntiacus muntjak) and spotted deer (Axis axis ceylonensis) among others.
-The birdlife is diverse and includes a variety of waterfowl, raptors and the usual dry zone forest birds.
+As the park lies in the dry zone, the tanks' vegetation is a dry mixed evergreen forest with scrubs.
+Beru, a tall reedy grass, covers the tanks.
+The park is traditionally used as a feeding ground by elephants, with herds of up to 150 known to be observed between June and August.
+Other mammals include endemic toque macaques, grey langurs, sloth bears, golden jackals, the Indian muntjac, and spotted deer.
+The birdlife is diverse and includes various waterfowl, raptors and the usual dry zone forest birds.

 You can visit Lahugala National Park from a hotel in Ella or Arugam Bay.